I Ching Oracle Result: Transformation from Hexagram 53 with Changing Lines 2, 4, 6 to Hexagram 28

 (Hóng jiàn yú mù, huò dé qí jué, wú jiù.)

-“The wild goose gradually approaches the tree.
-Perhaps it finds a branch.
-No blame.”
+"The wild goose gradually approaches the tree.
+It may find a secure branch.
+No error."

 Line 6 Changing